-Redlands Ward team: Councillor Dave McElroy and Councillor Kathryn McCann
+Redlands Ward team: candidate Councillor Dave McElroy and Councillor Kathryn McCann

-Cllr David McElroy has lived in Reading for five years.
-He works to make food sustainable.
+Cllr David McElroy has lived in Reading for over five years.
 In his spare time, he enjoys cinema, cycling, and spending time with his family.

-David was first elected in 2021 and has campaigned in Redlands Ward for four years.
-Dave says, “I am proud to represent Redlands Ward.
+David was first elected in 2021.
+He says, “I am proud to represent Redlands Ward.
 I have been working to tackle noise and antisocial behaviour in the ward.
 I will keep working hard and raising the issues that matter to Redlands Ward.”

 Contact details: